 - In the Re-authentication Options field of the Details frame, all block page options are selected by default, except for Web-based Authentication.
-Choose from the following options by clicking your selection: - Web-based Authentication select this option if using Web authentication with time-based profiles or persistent login connections for the LDAP authentication method. - Re-authentication select this option for the reauthentication option.
+Choose from the following options by clicking your selection: - Web-based Authentication select this option if using Web authentication with time-based profiles or persistent login connections for the LDAP authentication method. - Override Account select this option if any user has an Override Account, allowing him/her to access URLs set up to be blocked at the global or IP group level.

+Re-authentication - select this option for the reauthentication option.
 The user can restore his/her profile and NET USE connection by clicking an icon in a window to run a NET USE script.